 This is Patrick’s first year teaching PE and Health at Hope.
 He earned his B.A.in History from Linfield College, and a M.A.T. from Willamette University.
 He is currently working on adding his PE and Health endorsements from Concordia University.
 Patrick has 4 years of experience teaching high school and over 5 years of coaching basketball.

 Manliu is from Xi’an, China.
 She got her Bachelor’s degree from Xi’an University of science and technology, then worked as an engineer at an institute for 7 years before she moved to USA.
 She is a mother of three, and loves to teach her own kids as well as other young kids both Chinese and math.
-Manliu has been teaching Mandarin at a weekend Chinese school for 6 years, and has been an assistant teacher for Tiny Dragons and Hope for 3 years.
+Manliu has been teaching Mandarin at a weekend Chinese school for over 5 years, and has been an assistant teacher for Tiny Dragons and Hope for 4 years.